Galbula

 Galbula is the type and largest genus of the jacamar family (Galbulidae) of piciform birds, and its suborder Galbulae.
 Sometimes, the Piciformes are split in two, with the Galbulae upranked to full order Galbuliformes.

+Taxonomy

 The genus was introduced by the French zoologist Mathurin Jacques Brisson in 1760 with the green-tailed jacamar (Galbula galbula) as the type species.
 The name galbula is the Latin word for a small yellow bird.